 While trade promotion spend by CPG manufacturers continues to increase, retailer compliance is trending downward, especially when performance is measured at the store/day/SKU level

-Field sales teams can be used to audit on-entry compliance, but it is evident that this approach has limitations.
+Field sales teams with Field Force Management can be used to audit on-entry compliance, but it is evident that this approach has limitations.
 The first step is understanding the various ways in which a promotion can be imperfectly executed at the store level, or how a store could be considered to be non-compliant.

 Reasons Why Promotions Can Go Off Track: